FegElysium45/AI_Code_Review_Assistant/README.md

 **Solution:** This assistant runs rule-based prechecks and optional AI analysis on every PR, surfacing low-hanging fruit before human review.
 It never blocks PRs or auto-merges—it's advisory only.

 **Impact:**
 - Reduces time spent on trivial review comments
 - Catches common issues before code review
 - Frees senior engineers to focus on complex design decisions

-*Designed for containerized deployment via Docker to integrate with enterprise orchestration layers like  n8n or AWS Lambda" will perfectly bridge your project to the "Full Architecture" we discussed.*
+Designed for containerized deployment via Docker, integrable with enterprise orchestration layers like n8n or AWS Lambda.

 ---

 ## What It Checks